fbq('trackCustom', 'view_shop_gear'); var trackEvent = 'shop_gear'; Can you improve your favorite cup of coffee?You already…

 In a culture where “more” is often seen as “better,” it may be counter-intuitive that sometimes less is actually more.
 This can be true in a coffee grinder, depending on what you will be using it for.

 More settings means more control.
-If you like to tinker with grind size, adjusting to not just brew method but type of bean, you’ll want a coffee grinder that has at least 40 settings.
+If you like to tinker with grind sizing, adjusting to not just brew method but type of bean, you’ll want a coffee grinder that has at least 40 settings.
 This will allow you to dial in the exact grind size for your particular brewer.
 It also gives you room to experiment.

 If you just want to set the size by general brewing methods, 20 or 30 grind size settings may be perfectly fine.
 This leaves enough room to adjust to your particular brewer because some French presses and permanent filters have slightly different size mesh.
 Yet it’s not so many settings as to overwhelm you.

 We’d like to add a note about Turkish coffee.
-This requires a grind size more like powder, considerably finer than for espresso.
+This requires a grind sizing more like powder, considerably finer than for espresso.
 Only two grinders on our list can grind that fine: the Rancilio Rocky-SD and the Capresso Infinity.
 Both are very expensive.
 If you prefer to make Turkish coffee, you may want a grinder made specifically for this.
 You can find beautiful manual Turkish coffee grinders in the $20 to $40 range.

 Many high-end coffee grinders are designed to do exceptionally well for an espresso grind.
 But they may not be able to produce a grind coarse enough for French press or cold brew.
 If you exclusively make espresso at home, you’ll want a coffee grinder made for that.